QN65Q7F & QN657C 120Hz Smart LED TVs

-Samsung’s Q7 series features the entry level models of their current premium lineup of which Samsung refers to as QLED quantum dot 4K Ultra HD TV displays.
-Samsung claims this latest technology is an improve over last year’s quantum dot tech used in their former SUHD TVs.
+Samsung’s Q7 series features the entry-level models of their current premium lineup of which Samsung refers to as QLED quantum dot 4K Ultra HD TV displays.
+Samsung claims this latest technology is an improvement over last year’s quantum dot tech used in their former SUHD TVs.

 Samsung states that QLED technology provides a larger color depth range, better wide viewing angle performance and higher brightness levels.

 Furthermore, Samsung claims their new QLED TVs have a peak luminance range of 1500 to 2000 nits (brightness); however, I must point out that the Q7 models do not achieve this spec when viewing real (regular) TV content.
-With that said, the Q7’s still achieve good brightness levels, especially with HDR content.
+With that said, the Q7 still achieves good brightness levels, especially with HDR content.